SamedYalniz/CV/CV.md

 ----------

 ## <a name="interests">Interests</a>
 football:
- - played for 3 years in a local team in Cologne
+ - played for 3 years in a local team in Cologne <br>
 travel:
 - love travelling, lived in Australia for 9 months and travelled through South-East-Asia.
 Can't wait for the next              adventure

 ## :envelope: <a name="contact">Contact</a>